 The components of the Saturn V rocket.
 Credit: National Air and Space Museum

 • First Stage: The five F-1 engines, producing nearly 7.7 million pounds of thrust.
 These powerful engines were required to lift the heavy rocket fast enough to escape Earth's gravity.
 The first stage engines were burned at liftoff and lasted for about 2.5 minutes, taking the vehicle and payload to an altitude of 38 miles.
-Then, the first stage separated and burned up in the Earth's atmosphere.
+Then, the first stage separated.
+It fell back to Earth and landed in the Atlantic Ocean.

 • Second Stage: The five J-2 engines.
 After the first stage was discarded, the second stage burned for approximately 6 minutes, taking the vehicle and payload to a 115 mile altitude.
 The second stage was then discarded.